-- To promote a shared love and understanding of literacy; - To establish an entitlement for all pupils; - To establish high expectations for teachers and pupils - To promote continuity and coherence across the school.
+- (i) promote a shared love and understanding of literacy; - (ii) establish an entitlement for all pupils; - (iii) establish high expectations for teachers and pupils; and - (iv) to promote continuity and coherence across the school.

-Overview
+3. Overview

-This policy consists of key paragraphs that explain how English is taught and appendices that give further guidance about:
+This policy consists of key paragraphs that explain how English is taught and Appendices that give further guidance about:

-- Reading appendix 1
+- (i) Reading Appendix 1;

-- Writing appendix 2
+- (ii) Writing Appendix 2;

-Speaking and listening appendix 3
+- (iii) Speaking and listening Appendix 3;

-- Spelling and Phonics appendix 4
+- (iv) Spelling and Phonics Appendix 4; and

-• Characteristics of effective teaching and learning - appendix 5.
+- (v) Characteristics of effective teaching and learning Appendix 5.

-Aims of Policy
+4. Aims of policy

-To encourage children to:
+The aims of this policy are to encourage children to:

-- be effective, competent communicators and good listeners; - express opinions, articulate feelings and formulate responses to a range of texts both fiction and non-fiction using appropriate technical vocabulary; - foster an interest in words and their meanings, and to develop a growing vocabulary in both spoken and written form; - enjoy and engage with and understand a range of text types and genres; - be able to write in a variety of styles and forms showing awareness of audience and purpose; - develop powers of imagination, inventiveness and critical awareness in all areas of literacy; - use grammar and punctuation accurately; - understand spelling conventions; - produce effective, well-presented written work.
+- (i) be effective, competent communicators and good listeners; - (ii) express opinions, articulate feelings and formulate responses to a range of texts both fiction and non-fiction using appropriate technical vocabulary; - (iii) foster an interest in words and their meanings, and to develop a growing vocabulary in both spoken and written form; - (iv) enjoy and engage with and understand a range of text types and genres; - (v) be able to write in a variety of styles and forms showing awareness of audience and purpose; - (vi) develop powers of imagination, inventiveness and critical awareness in all areas of literacy; - (vii) use grammar and punctuation accurately; - (viii) understand spelling conventions; and - (ix) to produce effective, well-presented written work.

-Expectations
+5. Expectations